Lithos-Systems/petra/README.md

 PETRA isn't just another soft PLC—it's a fundamental rethinking of automation architecture using modern computer science.
 By leveraging lock-free data structures, memory-safe systems programming, and cloud-native design patterns, PETRA delivers performance and reliability impossible with traditional approaches.

 **Ready to experience the future of industrial automation?
 PETRA is open-source and available today.**

+## Contributing

+PETRA is currently in rapid development with a focused roadmap.
+We're not accepting external contributions at this time, but we appreciate your interest!

+Ways to help:
+- ⭐ Star the project
+- Report bugs via issues
+- Share feature ideas in discussions
+- Spread the word

+We plan to open contributions in the future with proper CLA infrastructure.
+Follow the project to be notified!